01 of 04

 Don’t throw these scraps away; you can recycle them back into usable clay again.

 The first thing to make note of is that like should go with like.
 This is especially important in regards to the clay bodies’ maturation range.
-For example, scraps of low-fire clays should only be mixed with scraps of low-fire clay.
-Other similarities you may want to sort by include working characteristics (throwing clays vs. hand building clays) and color.
+Other similarities you may want to sort by including working characteristics (throwing clays vs. hand building clays) and color.

 White clay bodies, if you want them to remain white, should only be mixed with other white clay body scraps of the same temperature range.
 You will also want to make certain that the bucket, towels, working surfaces, and tools used are all clean and free of other clay bodies or ceramic colorants.

 When your scrap bucket is halfway full, discontinue putting new scrap into it (switch to a new bucket for new scraps).
 Allow the scrap clay to dry completely, which may take several days to over a week.
 Make sure that any large pieces are broken into bits.
 Smaller pieces will slake down faster and more thoroughly than large chunks.Continue to 2 of 4 below.